Converg3nce/matic-docs/docs/develop/truffle.md

 **Congratulations!** You have successfully deployed HelloWorld Smart Contract.
 Now you can interact with the Smart Contract.

-You can check the deplyement status here: https://mumbai-explorer.matic.today/
+You can check the deployement status here: https://mumbai-explorer.matic.today/